HiSmile Reviewed: Is this Trendy Whitening Kit Worth It?

 Once you order your kit, it will arrive at your door through the mail.
 Each starter box of HiSmile contains:

-- Three syringes of whitening gel (enough for approximately six to nine complete whitening applications, with two to three applications per syringe)
+- Three syringes of whitening gel (enough for six to nine complete whitening applications, with two to three applications per syringe)

 - A patented rubber mouth tray